krenalis/krenalis/doc/src/developers/app/dispatch-events.md

 ### Adding Schema

-Sometimes, the received event might lack necessary information required for dispatching to the app.
+Sometimes, the event might lack necessary information required for dispatching to the app.
 In such cases, the schema of the event type specifies the extra information needed.

 Actions based on an event type involve a transformation that, given an event, provides the extra information required by the connector.
 This information, along with the event, is passed to the connector's `EventRequest` method.

-The schema of an event type is provided by the `Schema` method when the target is `Events`.
+The schema of an event type is provided by the connector's `Schema` method when the target is `Events`.
 If no extra information is needed for an event type, it must return the invalid schema.

 For instance, if you need to dispatch a ["share"](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference/events?hl=en#share) event to Google Analytics, you might require parameters like "method," "content_type," and "item_id," which could vary for each event.
 However, during the connector implementation stage, you might not have values for these parameters or know where to obtain them.
 In such cases, you can specify how to determine these parameters using a transformation in the action for the "share" event.